Scripture Reference: Acts 6:1-7

 Way to Introduce the Story:

-Find out the names of all of the widows in our congregation and write them on the chalkboard.
+Find out the names of all of the widows (and widowers) in our congregation and write them on the chalkboard (or whiteboard).
 Ask the children what all of these names have in common.
-See if the children eventually realize that they are all widows.
-Explain that a widow is a woman whose husband has died.
+See if the children eventually realize that they are and widower is a man whose wife has died.
 Now write the names of the deacons on the board.
 Ask the children if they know what these men have in common.
 “Today we are going to read from the books of Acts about both widows and deacons.”

 The church in Jerusalem grew bigger and bigger every day.
 People heard about Jesus and then told other people.
 Soon hundreds and hundreds and even thousands of people decided to follow Jesus and were baptised.